 Joycelyn Huynh is a third year student at Brescia University College from Markham, Ontario.
 She is completing her Bachelor of Science with an Honours Specialization in Nutrition and Dietetics, with the aspiration of becoming a Registered Dietitian in the future.
 She is also pursuing a Certificate in Digital Communications.
 Joy has been a part of the Brescia University College Students' Council going on three years and is the Incoming Chief Communications Officer (CCO) for the 2018-2019 Council.
 She has also been the Second Year and Third Year Representative on the Students' Human Ecology Association (SHEA) Executive Team for the last two years.
-In her free time, Joy likes to explore London and Toronto to try new foods with her boyfriend.
+In her free time, Joy likes to explore London and Toronto to try new foods with her friends.

 What is a fun fact about yourself?

 I can find the simplest things absolutely hilarious.
 I also love Yelp and Groupon.

 How did you hear about the OHEA Mentorship Program?

 I believe I saw it on social media.

 Why did you choose to be involved in the Mentorship Program?

 I have already been involved in a couple of mentorship programs with other associations and believe it is such a great opportunity to learn from professionals and expand my network.